mmcamargo/nikel/README.md

 ## Usage

-Each project and exercise is located in its own directory within the repository.
-To run a project or exercise, navigate to the directory and open the `index.html` file in your web browser.
+Locate the project directory in the repository and run it by opening the `index.html` file in your web browser.

 ## Contributing